zulucmd/zulu/shell_completions.md

 $ aliasname <tab><tab>
 completion     firstcommand   secondcommand
 ```
-### Bash legacy dynamic completions

-For backward compatibility, Zulu still supports its bash legacy dynamic completion solution.
-Please refer to [Bash Completions](bash_completions.md) for details.

-### Bash completion V2
+### Bash completion

 Zulu provides two versions for bash completion.
 The original bash completion (which started it all!) can be used by calling
 `GenBashCompletion()` or `GenBashCompletionFile()`.

-A new V2 bash completion version is also available.
-This version can be used by calling `GenBashCompletionV2()` or
+Bash completion is also available.
+This can be used by calling `GenBashCompletion()` or
-`GenBashCompletionFileV2()`.
-The V2 version does **not** support the legacy dynamic completion
-(see [Bash Completions](bash_completions.md)) but instead works only with the Go dynamic completion
-solution described in this document.
-Unless your program already uses the legacy dynamic completion solution, it is recommended that you use the bash
+`GenBashCompletionFile()`.

-completion V2 solution which provides the following extra features:
+Bash completions provides the following features:
-- Supports completion descriptions (like the other shells)
+- Supports completion descriptions (like the other shells).
-- Small completion script of less than 300 lines (v1 generates scripts of thousands of lines; `kubectl` for example has a bash v1 completion script of over 13K lines)
+- Small completion script of less than 300 lines.
-- Streamlined user experience thanks to a completion behavior aligned with the other shells
+- Streamlined user experience thanks to a completion behavior aligned with the other shells.

-`Bash` completion V2 supports descriptions for completions.
-When calling `GenBashCompletionV2()` or `GenBashCompletionFileV2()`
+`Bash` completion supports descriptions for completions.
+When calling `GenBashCompletion()` or `GenBashCompletionFile()`
 you must provide these functions with a parameter indicating if the completions should be annotated with a description; Zulu
 will provide the description automatically based on usage information.
 You can choose to make this option configurable by
 your users.